apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### August 21st, 2017: Apache Jackrabbit Oak 1.6.4 released
+Jackrabbit Oak 1.6.4 is a patch release that contains fixes and improvements over the previous 1.6.x release.
+See the [downloads](downloads.html#oak1.6) page for more details.

 #### August 8th, 2017: Apache Jackrabbit Oak 1.2.27 released
 Jackrabbit Oak 1.2.27 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the